mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-all-payment-methods.en.md

-# Code example - Mercado Pago Wallet
+# Code example - All payment methods

 To facilitate and optimize your integration process, check below a complete example of how to include the Mercado Pago Wallet as a means of payment with Payment Brick.